 CCB is a 5-piece band that often features guest musicians.
 Depending on the stage, they may bring a featured guitar player in addition to rhythm guitar or add a horn section.
 Regular lead guitar players include Dann Burke and Taylor Scott.
 Cass Clayton plays slide guitar and is lead vocalist.
 Loren Phillips, one of Colorado’s premiere bass players, holds down the groove, sings background vocals and acts as music director for the band.
 Steve Saviano, a top session and band drummer, has been with the band since its inception.
 John Stilwagen of Colorado Springs plays keys and Hammond organ.
 CCB likes to keep it fresh and change the music up regularly, both for listeners and for their own joy!
 For more information about CCB, click here.

-The new Cass Clayton Band album was released in June of 2018 is now available in the Store, on Itunes, Spotify, iHeartRadio, and Amazon Music, as well as other outlets.
+The Cass Clayton Band album was released in June of 2018, and is now available in the Store, on Itunes, Spotify, iHeartRadio, and Amazon Music, as well as other outlets.
 Media contacts can access music and the album One-Sheet at this Dropbox link.

 What People Are Saying: